cuyu/thunderbolt100k/README.md

 # thunderbolt100k

-A collection of interesting widgets for [powerlevel9k](https://github.com/bhilburn/powerlevel9k)
+A collection of interesting widgets to enhance [powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme for ZSH

 Build your awesome terminal with [powerlevel9k](https://github.com/bhilburn/powerlevel9k) and this project!